mhenke/cfwheels-training/04-plugins.md

 ### Event Handlers

 Once loaded, the **Plugin Manager** notices we haven't set a reloadPassword yet.
 For security on production we would probably have a password set so not everyone can reload our application.
-Most likely, we would set this in '/config/production/settings.cfm' but this instruction '<cfset set(reloadPassword="y0urPassw0rdShouldNotBeThis")>`.
-We will add '<cfset application.pluginManager.requirePassword = false>' to '/events/onapplicationstart.cfm`.
+Most likely, we would set this in '/config/production/settings.cfm' but this instruction '<cfset set(reloadPassword="y0urPassw0rdShouldNotBeThis")>'.
+We will add '<cfset application.pluginManager.requirePassword = false>' to '/events/onapplicationstart.cfm'.

-Events folder?
-Well, our 'Application.cfc' in Wheels include 'wheels/functions.cfm' which has a lot of framework code.
-As a general recommendation We never touch any files in the wheels folder.
+**Events folder?** Well, our 'Application.cfc' in Wheels includes 'wheels/functions.cfm' which has a lot of framework code.
+As a general recommendation we never touch any files in the wheels folder.
 So how do we using the 'Application.cfc' events then?
 The answer is to use the events folder.
 There is a file in there for every single event that 'Application.cfc' can trigger plus some special events for Wheels like "On Error".

 ### Using the **Plugin Manager** (For Real)

 Now we can reload Wheels, and should see a list of all the Wheels plugins.
 First will be plugins we are currently using.
-If an upgrade exists, you will see "Version X.X.X Available: 'More Info' 'Auto Upgrade' 'Download`".
+If an upgrade exists, you will see "Version X.X.X Available: 'More Info' 'Auto Upgrade' 'Download'".
 We can select 'Auto Upgrade' so we won't have to worry about updates to plugins.
 'Download' will download the plugin into our '/plugins/' folder.

 ### Responding with Multiple Formats

 Changing gears, Wheels controllers provide some powerful mechanisms for responding to requests for content in XML, JSON, and other formats.
 We want to provide our articles in html (default), pdf, json, and word.
-First we will add this code to '/controllers/Articles.cfc`.
+First we will add this code to '/controllers/Articles.cfc'.
 This code will tell the Wheels controller to be ready to provide content in these formats:

 ```cfm
  <cfset provides("html,json,pdf")>
 ```

-In our 'index' action of '/controllers/Articles.cfc' add this line '<cfset renderWith(articles)>`.
+In our 'index' action of '/controllers/Articles.cfc' add this line '<cfset renderWith(articles)>'.
 Wheels can handle HTML, XML, JSON, CSV, PDF, and XLS.
 XML and JSON Formats can be automatic generated.
 Let's test the JSON response.
 Add '?format=json' to the end of our index page's url.
 It should return a JSON file.
-Try '?format=pdf`.
+Try '?format=pdf'.

 Element TEMPLATE is undefined in LOC.
 The error occurred in C:\\JRun4\\servers\\cfwheels\\cfusion.ear\\cfusion.war\\wheels\\controller\\provides.cfm: line 123